apache/incubator-teaclave-trustzone-sdk/README.md

 To build the project, the Rust environment and several related submodules are required.

-Set the OP-TEE root directory:
+If you are working without QEMUv8, by default, the `OPTEE_DIR` is `incubator-teaclave-trustzone-sdk/optee/`.
+OP-TEE submodules (`optee_os`, `optee_client` and `build`) will be initialized automatically in `setup.sh`.

+If you are building within QEMUv8 or already have [OP-TEE repository](https://github.com/OP-TEE)  cloned somewhere, you can set OP-TEE root directory with:

 ```sh
 export OPTEE_DIR=[YOUR_OPTEE_DIR]
 ```

+Note: your OPTEE root directory should have `build/`, `optee_os/` and `optee_client/` as sub-directory.

-Run the script as follows to install the Rust environment and initialize
+Run the script as follows to install the Rust environment and initialize submodules:
-  submodules:

 ```sh
 ./setup.sh
 ```

-Before building examples, the environment should be properly set up.
+Before building examples, the environment should be properly set up with:

 ``` sh
 source environment
 ```

-By default, the target platform is `aarch64`.
+Note: by default, the target platform is `aarch64`.
 If you want to build for the `arm` target, you can setup `ARCH` before the `source environment` command:

 ```sh